PlainQAFact: Retrieval-augmented Factual Consistency Evaluation Metric for Biomedical Plain Language Summarization: Introduction

-\orange{To address these challenges, we propose a targeted retrieval-based metric for factual consistency evaluation in PLS (Figure~\ref{fig:framework}).
-We introduce a new expert-annotated dataset, \benchmark, consisting of human-written plain language summaries aligned with scientific abstracts.
+To address these challenges, we first introduce a new expert-annotated dataset, \benchmark, consisting of human-written plain language summaries aligned with scientific abstracts.
 Each sentence is labeled with its type (elaborative explanation vs. source simplification), functional role, and alignment to the source (\S\ref{sec:benchmark}).
-Building on this \rev{and prior studies for the QA-based evaluation metrics in the general domain \cite{deutsch2021towards, fabbri2022qafacteval}}, we present \factscore, a dual-stage QA-based evaluation metric that selectively applies retrieval only to elaborative explanations (\S\ref{methodology}).} Experiment results on several PLS datasets demonstrate the effectiveness of our approach, particularly in assessing complex, elaborative content (\S\ref{sec:experiments}, \S\ref{sec:results}). \rev{Taken together, our work presents the first metric specifically designed to evaluate the factual consistency in elaborative explanations in PLS, providing the community with both a robust benchmark and a practical tool to advance reliable and safe plain language communication in the medical domain.}
+Building on this \rev{and prior studies for the QA-based evaluation metrics in the general domain \cite{deutsch2021towards, fabbri2022qafacteval}}, we propose a targeted retrieval-based metric, \factscore, for factual consistency evaluation in PLS (Figure~\ref{fig:framework}).
+It is a dual-stage QA-based evaluation metric that selectively applies retrieval only to elaborative explanations (\S\ref{methodology}).
+Experiment results on several PLS datasets demonstrate the effectiveness of our metric, particularly in assessing complex, elaborative content (\S\ref{sec:experiments}, \S\ref{sec:results}).
+Taken together, our work introduces \purple{an automatic evaluation} metric specifically designed to assess factual consistency for PLS.
+In addition, we provide the community with a \purple{new} benchmark that supports nuanced evaluation of simplified and elaborative content.
+These contributions aim to promote more reliable and safe plain language communication in the medical domain.